 Brattleboro, VT / 802.258.7013

-For the past three decades I have been helping people grow through my work as a green business owner, ecological educator, meditation teacher, youth mentor, and guitar instructor.
-As an eclectic and integrative psychotherapist I draw from a range of approaches and lifelong inspirations, including somatic-based therapies, spiritual work, mindfulness and a deep connection to the natural world and its potential for healing us.
-I received my Masters Degree from Antioch University and I have been trained in mind/body therapy with the Sensorimotor Psychotherapy Institute.
-I am currently training in Internal Family Systems, a unique way to work with the different "parts" of ourselves.
+For the past four decades I have helped people grow through my work as a business owner, educator and youth mentor.
+As an integrative psychotherapist I draw from a range of approaches & lifelong inspirations, including somatic-based therapies, spiritual work, mindfulness and a connection to the natural world and its healing potential.
+I have been trained in mind/body therapy with the Sensorimotor Psychotherapy Institute.
+I have also been trained in Internal Family Systems, a unique way to work with the different "parts" of ourselves.
 Additionally, I have long engaged with an in-depth study and practice of meditation, mindfulness, ecopsychology, and varied spiritual traditions.

 Have you ever thought about something that happened in the past and suddenly there was a queasy feeling in the pit of your stomach?
 Or have you ever felt some situation was literally a "pain in the neck?"
 The mind/body approach attends to how our body is processing emotions and thoughts and uses the bodily experience as a primary entry point in therapy, rather than our words and stories.
 Most importantly, this body-centered way of working concentrates on what you are experiencing in the ‘here and now.’
 This approach is frequently described as a bottom up process, meaning that its focus is on inner sensations and physical movements which can facilitate changes in thoughts and body responses.
 Conversely, a top down approach like strictly "talk therapy" utilize reasoning and verbal skills first, engaging with the higher thought processes to create change.